UX Design

 An iteration for the "Import Saved Region Set": Before user testing, I didn't realize that users might want to review their selections before updating, as selections were immediately converted into gene chips, losing track of the original resource.
 After testing, I added a selected status for "Import Saved Region Set".

-Challenge 2.3
+Design 2.3

 Challenge Statement

-2. Consistency of the information triggers
+2. How to keep consistency of the information triggers?

 Actions